Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Introduction

 \section{Introduction}

+The aim of this article is to present parametrized versions of Ramsey-theoretic dichotomies for infinite-dimensional vector spaces.
+Our results will typically take the form: for any suitably definable family of partitions, parametrized by reals, of these spaces or related structures, there is an infinite-dimensional subspace on which uncountably many of those partitions all have the same prescribed extremal behavior.
+We will explore consequences of these results, both mathematical and metamathematical.

-The setting of this article is a countably infinite-dimensional discrete vector space $E$ over a countable (possibly finite) field $F$, with a distinguished $F$-basis $(e_n)$.
-For concreteness, one may take $E=\bigoplus_n F$ and let $e_n$ be the $n$th unit coordinate vector throughout.
+Our setting is a countably infinite-dimensional discrete vector space $E$ over a countable, possibly finite, field $F$, having a distinguished basis $(e_n)_{n\in\omega}$.
+For concreteness, one may take $E=\bigoplus_{n\in\omega} F$ and let $e_n$ be the $n$th unit coordinate vector.
+The set of nonzero vectors in $E$ will be denoted by $E^\times$.
+For any vector $v\in E^\times$, its \emph{support} is the finite set $\mathrm{supp}(v)$ of indices $i\in\omega$ such that $e_i$ has a nonzero coefficient when $v$ is expressed as a linear combination of the $e_n$'s.
+By a \emph{subspace} of $E$, we will always mean a linear subspace.
+Throughout, the zero vector will typically be ignored.